mariamgui/CliqueSATSolver/README.md

 This provides a SAT solver the graph clique problem which is an NP-hard problem.

 ### What is a clique?
-A clique in a graph is a subset of vertices, all adjacent to each other, also called complete subgraphs in a graph.
+A clique in a graph is a subset of vertices, all adjacent to each other, also called complete subgraphs in an undirected graph.

 ### What you need to run this code?
 Make sure to run